What demographic questions should you ask in surveys?

 There are two ways to collect demographic data and pair them with your survey data:

 Each approach has strengths, but they’re not mutually exclusive.
-Often, the choice of whether demographic data is pulled from the system and/or from self-reported data is guided by several factors.
+Often, whether demographic data is pulled from the system and/or from self-reported data is guided by several factors.

 When to use an internal system